< Back to Shopping

 Happy Thanksgiving Day!

-Thanksgiving Day always marks our calendars on the 4th Thursday of November and the 24th of November this year.
+Thanksgiving Day always marks our calendars on the 4th Thursday of November and the 23rd of November this year.
 It is a national holiday dedicated to celebrating the harvest and all the blessings in one’s life.
 As one of the biggest holidays celebrated in America, this special day is filled with lovely traditions.
 It is a date many people look forward to for family gatherings and fun activities.

-History of Thanksgiving Day
+What is The History of Thanksgiving Day?

 This quintessentially American holiday has a long history behind it.
 Believed to have originated in 1621, the holiday marks the harvest festivities Plymouth colonists and Native Americans, the Wampanoag in specific, held together.